game-ci/steam-deploy/README.md

 In order to upload a build, this action is assuming that you have created that build in a previous `step` or `job`.

-For an example of how to do this in unity, see [Unity Actions](https://github.com/game-ci/unity-actions).
+For an example of how to do this in Unity, see [Unity Actions](https://github.com/game-ci/unity-actions).

 The exported artifact will be used in the next step.